slick/slick/doc/src/introduction.md

 * [Reactive Streams] for asynchronous streaming.

-* Efficient utilization of database resources: Slick can be tuned easily and precisely for the parallelism (number of concurrent active jobs) and resource ussage (number of currently suspended database sessions) of your database server.
+* Efficient utilization of database resources: Slick can be tuned easily and precisely for the parallelism (number of concurrent active jobs) and resource usage (number of currently suspended database sessions) of your database server.

 ## Plain SQL Support